 Black box testing separates the tester from the code creator.
 This software testing technique forces the team to see it from an outsider's view.
 The black box tester acts from the user's perspective.
 This creates both social distance and critical distance between software development and test, which makes it more likely that the tester will manipulate the application, referred to as the box, in a manner its creator had not considered.

 Clear box testing requires setup and instrumentation, or at least poring over code, while most black box techniques can begin immediately; the operator simply tries to use the software.
 A system could behave correctly as a black box, but still contain defects in the code itself.

-- In telecommunications, a black box is a resistor connected to a phone line that makes it impossible for the telephone company's equipment to detect when a call has been answered.
+In telecommunications, a black box is a resistor that connects to a phone line that makes it impossible for the telephone company's equipment to detect when a call has been answered.

-- In the theatre and television, a black box is an unfurnished studio.
+In theater and television, a black box is an unfurnished studio.